trycourier/courier-ios/Docs/Authentication.md

 await Courier.shared.signIn(accessToken: jwt, userId: userId)
 ```

-If the token is expired, you get a new one from your endpoint and call `Courier.shared.signIn(...)` again.
+If the token is expired, you can generate a new one from your endpoint and call `Courier.shared.signIn(...)` again.
+You will need to check the token manually for expiration or generate a new one when the user views a specific screen in your app.
+It is up to you to handle token expiration and refresh based on your security needs.

 ## 4. Sign user out